 Guest Blog: Menopause in the workplace

 Around 50% of women going through the menopause experience symptoms that affect their working life.
-With 3.5 million working women aged 50 and over in the UK, odds are, you have someone in your organisation going through it.
+With 3.5 million working women aged 50 and over in the UK, odds are, you have someone in your organisation going through the menopause in the workplace.

 Women have started to ask their employers to adjust their working patterns, targets and even absence policies so that they can continue to work during their menopause.
 Do employers have to do so?